 | Return value | Captured and tracked for changes | Ignored |

-| Error handling | Check fails if code errors | Errors silently ignored, check continues |
+| Error handling | Check fails if code errors | Default engine: errors silently ignored.
+Stealth mode: errors stop the action sequence |

 | When it runs | During element extraction | Before element extraction (in action sequence) |